-The snake plant has been in cultivation for over 250 years.
+The Sansevieria has been in cultivation for over 250 years.
 But grown in the US foliage trade since the 1920’s.

-A tender evergreen perennial with stiff, erect, thick, spearlike leaves with a glossy texture about 2 ft. long.
+A tender evergreen perennial with stiff, erect, thick, spearlike leaves with a glossy texture about 2′ foot long.
 Distinctly marked white-and-green or yellow-and-green foliage.

 Sansevieria laurentii is always at the top of any list as being one of the most tolerant (like zz plant care) of all decorative plants.
 They survive the most unsuitable growing conditions, abuse and neglect a plant could receive.